-If you are a parent, carer or young person that needs help or information about the system for assessing and planning for children and young people with special education needs and disability, there are two independent organisations that can help.
+If you are a parent, carer or young person that needs help or information about the system for assessing and planning for children and young people with special education needs and disability, your independent organisation in Trafford is the Parent and Young People Partnership Service (PYPPS).
 They have a good level of local knowledge about how the process works in Trafford and can offer guidance and advice on the support available.

 If you, your child or young person does not have an Education, Health and Care (EHC) Plan or Statement of Special Educational Need then in the first instance, you should talk to your nursery, school, or college.
-If after this you still require independent advice and guidance, then you should contact one of these organisations.
+If you still require independent advice and guidance, then you should contact PYPPS.

 Trafford Parents Forum is a forum of Trafford parents supporting other Trafford parents who have children and young people with SEN and Disability.

 The Family Information Service can provide you with information and advice about services which make up the local offer in Trafford.
 You can get details about the support which is available and what's on in the local area.

 Special Educational Needs and Disability Information Organisations Group (SENDIOG) is a network of organisations who provide free and impartial advice to children, young people and their families.

 View the National organisations subcategory to see other information and advice across a wide range of areas and across impairments, needs or disability.